typemeta/funcj/parser/readme.md

 To circumvent this a parser reference can be used.
-The reference is initially uninitialised, however since it implements the `Parser` interface, it can be used as any other parser value would be.
+The reference is initially uninitialised, however since it implements the `Parser` interface, it can be used to  construct fudther parsers as with any other parser value.
-It must be initialised with an actual parser before it is invoked - all methods other than set will throw an exception if invoked on an uninitialised `Ref` value.
+It must subsequently be initialised with an actual parser before it is invoked - all methods other than set will throw an exception if invoked on an uninitialised `Ref` value.

 ```java